-The simple stucco allows the rest of the decor be highlighted and brought to your attention every time you take advantage of this outdoor space.
+The simple stucco allows the rest of the decor to be highlighted and brought to your attention every time you take advantage of this outdoor space.
 A fireplace and cooking area are open to allow easy conversation across the area.

-This patio space is practically move in ready and has everything you need to sit around, drink in hand, and have an excellent conversation with your chef.
+This patio space is practically move-in ready and has everything you need to sit around, drink in hand, and have an excellent conversation with your chef.
 The wood stove is even available for your own brick oven inspirations.

-A built in grill and cooking area to this wall is out of the way and easily accessible when needed.
+A built-in grill and cooking area to this wall is out of the way and easily accessible when needed.
 If you have a small area to work with this is an awesome solution, and a great way to protect your items.

 Take advantage of all your landscaping and place your grilling spaces out where you can watch and be part of all your entertainment.
 The walkout living space is especially nice to take advantage of.